tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: IS_ISSUE
 - DifferentFrom: bdqffdq:NOT_ISSUE
 - Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue indicating that the data do not have sufficient quality for a use.
-- Comments: This is a parallel Assertion to NOT_COMPLIANT
+- Comments: This is a parallel bdqffdq:ResponseResult to bdqffdq:NOT_COMPLIANT

 ********************